Taking part in Parkinson's Disease research

 The Parkinson’s UK Research Support Network provides the latest news, events and opportunities to take part and shape research.

 Six facts about Parkinson’s Disease:

 - Parkinson’s is a progressive neurological condition

 - People with Parkinson’s don’t have enough of a chemical called dopamine because some nerve cells in their brain have died

 - Without dopamine people can find that their movements become slower so it takes longer to do things

 - The loss of nerve cells in the brain causes the symptoms of Parkinson’s to appear

 - There’s currently no cure for Parkinson’s and we don’t yet know why people get the condition.

 - Parkinson’s doesn’t directly cause people to die, but symptoms do get worse over time

-For more information about Parkinson's Disease, visit Parkinson's UK.
+For more information about Parkinson's Disease, visit the Parkinson's UK website.